 - Kerning (white space between individual letters or characters)

 The image above depicts the most commonly used typefaces by marketers for landing pages.

 Here is another example of how different font types change how sentences get displayed:

 The example above illustrates different ways to write content on a landing page.
-The first one is the clear winner as it is easiest to read.
-It has the right kind of color, font size, tracking and kerning.
+The first one is the clear winner as it is the easiest to read.
+It has the right kind of color, font size, tracking, and kerning.